Karl is a longtime freelancer who's passionate about music, art, and writing.

 The short tracks that are like cues in a film soundtrack add a nice touch to the feeling of the album.
 They do a good job of setting the scenes and continuing to establish the storyline in the album.
 Despite their short lengths, they manage to keep the ears engaged and continue to move the album along well.

 Jetfire Prime has a good ear for melody and he creates some lovely ones on They Live To Feed.
-There’s a sense of both threat and melancholy in some and others have a feeling of uplift and triumph when the kids succeed against their evil foe.
+There’s a sense of both threat and melancholy in some while others have a feeling of uplift and triumph when the kids succeed against their evil foe.
 They all do a nice job of shoring up the storytelling aspect of the album.

 My Favourite Main Themes Analyzed